-If you fill your prescription at an Out-of-Network Pharmacy, you must file a claim form with Express Scripts.
-You can obtain a claim form by calling the Member Services number listed on page 8 or by visiting Express Scripts' website.
-You must complete the claim form and send it to Express Scripts at the address printed on the form.
+If you fill your prescription at an Out-of-Network Pharmacy, you must file a claim form with the PBM.
+You can obtain a claim form by calling the Member Services number listed on www.yourtracktohealth.com or your Identification Card or by visiting the PBM's website.
+You must complete the claim form and send it to the PBM at the address printed on the form .